How to Transfer Ownership of an LLC Properly? (The Easy Way)

 Two office workers shaking hands

-To transfer ownership of an LLC, create a buy-sell agreement, amend the operating agreement and articles of organization, obtain consent from existing members, and file the necessary documents with the state.
+To transfer ownership of an LLC, you'll need to create a buy-sell agreement, amend the operating agreement and articles of organization, get sign-off from existing members, and file the right paperwork with your state.

-During this process, ensure all financial and tax obligations are settled and update all licenses and permits to reflect the new ownership structure.
+Don't close out the process there, though.
+You also need to settle any outstanding financial and tax obligations and update all licenses and permits to show the new ownership structure.

 After a sale, you must file Articles of Merger or Assumption of Liability to transfer your company's control.